 Michigan Meet Up & Eat Up Program - Free Food for Children 18 and Under

 The USDA allocated funds to resume the summer food program.
 Meals are free and available for all children 18 and under in the community.
 Please see the details below for the Berkley Schools meal distribution, and if you have a need for food, please come see our Food Service staff.

 Berkley Schools WEEKLY MEAL PICK-UP SCHEDULE

-Weekly pick-up will take place at Berkley High School every Wednesday from 11 am - 1 pm.
-Weekly pick-up will be available for all elementary students, both in-person and virtual, and all secondary students who are attending school virtually.
+Weekly pick-up will take place at Berkley High School every Wednesday from 3:30-5 pm.
+Weekly pick-up will be available for all virtual students.
 There are no questions asked during this pick-up time.
 Families will receive both a breakfast and lunch meal per child per day, for seven days a week (Each family will receive 14 meals per child per week).
 All in-person students may pick up a breakfast pack at the time time.